Bill to combine state law enforcement agencies advances, but future uncertain

 • An unwieldly charter school reform bill stayed alive but in need of a serious makeover, House sponsor Sheila Dills, R-Tulsa, told the Common Education Committee.

-Dills was assigned SB 1621, by Sen. Adam Pugh, R-Edmond, only Friday, and asked the committee to keep it moving while final language continued to be worked on.
+Dills was assigned SB 1621, by Sen. Adam Pugh, R-Edmond, only on Friday, and she asked the committee to keep it moving while final language continued to be worked on.

 "We're trying to set up a system where we have adequate oversight of charter schools, where we have consistency and transparency in all that we do," Dills said.